 After you’ve pressed the request button, the person in Design mode has 30 seconds to respond to your request for design control.
 The person in Design mode can choose to either keep design control or hand over control to give you full Designer access in Design mode.
 Once your design control request is accepted, your site will refresh to load you into Design mode, and the teammate who granted you design access will be switched to Edit mode.

 If the person in Design mode doesn’t respond within the 30 second time limit, the person who requested design control will automatically enter Design mode and have full access to the Designer.
-Meanwhile, your project automatically saves and syncs between all people in the Designer — whether they are in Edit mode or Design mode.
+Meanwhile, your site automatically saves and syncs between all people in the Designer — whether they are in Edit mode or Design mode.

 If the person in Design mode declines your request, you’ll be notified.

-If you are the only person working on a page, your teammates’ avatars switch to a number (e.g., 2, 3, 4, and so on) to indicate how many other teammates are in your project, but on different pages.
+If you are the only person working on a page, your teammates’ avatars switch to a number (e.g., 2, 3, 4, and so on) to indicate how many other teammates are in your site, but on different pages.

 If you click into a page where other teammates are working alongside you on the same page, the number indicator will change to individual avatars of each of your teammates to let you know you are all working on the same page together.

 When you click into the numbers or avatars, you’ll see a dropdown indicating exactly which pages your teammates are working on.
 You can click on the teammate directly to navigate to where they’re working in the site.

 And there you have it: team collaboration inside the Designer.
 Build all the things together!